 Loads of time is spent at Las Palmas adjusting lines and inserting fenders!

-Aside from having to straighten some lines out and move the dinghy, the rest of my quiet week was spent cleaning, organizing and doing a bit of sight seeing.
-I took my bicycle to the old town, walked through the shopping district, enjoyed the beach, noted all the chandleries and grocery stores and found a huge shopping mall.
-For the most part, I just got to grips with were things were so that when Simon and Sienna returned we’d know how to get around and where to go.
+Aside from having to straighten some lines out and move the dinghy, the rest of my quiet week was spent cleaning, organizing and doing a bit of sightseeing.
+I took my bicycle to the old town.
+I walked through the shopping district, enjoyed the beach, noted all the chandleries and grocery stores and found a huge shopping mall.
+For the most part, I just got to grips with where things were.
+When Simon and Sienna returned we’d know how to get around and where to go.

 One thing that really felt strange was the high police presence